 Lights changing from Safeway red to Save-On green

-Overwaitea Food Group officials have confirmed Duncan’s Safeway staff will keep their jobs, following an announcement on Thursday they’ve signed a “purchase agreement” with Sobeys.
+Overwaitea Food Group officials have confirmed the staff at Duncan Safeway will keep their jobs following an announcement on Thursday they’ve signed a purchase agreement with Sobey's.

-The deal gived the B.C.-based company 15 grocery stores across British Columbia and Alberta, including Duncan’s Safeway.
+The deal gives the B.C.-based company 15 new grocery stores across British Columbia and Alberta, including Duncan’s Safeway.

 “We rely on the folks who work in each of our stores to help us understand and deliver that.”